5jt/dyalog-cookbook/manuscript/19-GUI.md

      ∇
 ~~~

-Of course this means that you should not use the name `N` --- or whatever name _you_ prefer instead for this namespace --- anywhere in the hierarchy.
+Of course this means that you should not use the name `N` --- or whatever name _you_ prefer instead of `N` for this namespace --- anywhere in the hierarchy.

 Note that line [2] is an insurance against `GetRef2n` being called inside a callback that is associated with a control that is _not_ owned by the main form.
 Of course that should not happen -- because it makes no sense -- but if you do it by accident then without that line the function would call itself recursively forever.